Instructor: Prof. Rose-Marie Chierici

 Film: Saheri’s Choice

 All students will read the whole book but each group will be invited to read particular stories more thoroughly.
-Be prepared to provide additional information about gender roles, ethnic group, an aspect of Indian culture that the story highlights.
+Prepare a summary of your story to provide additional information about gender roles, ethnic group, or an aspect of Indian culture that the story highlights.
 Tie your story to issues outlined in the Introduction to the book and to other concepts we have covered so far.
-The first six stories will be discussed on 2/5 and the others on 2/7.
+The first six stories will be discussed on 9/15 and the others on 9/17.

 We discuss the first 6 stories.

-Group # will discuss themes illustrated in this first set of readings
+Group # will discuss themes illustrated in the first set of readings

 We discuss the last 6 stories